Theoretical study of reflection spectroscopy for superconducting quantum parametrons: Introduction

 Classical parametric phase-locked oscillators \cite{Onyshkevych1959}, called parametrons \cite{Goto1959}, were operated as classical bits in digital computers in the 1950s and 1960s.
 Recently, parametrons in the single-photon Kerr regime \cite{Kirchmair2013}, where the nonlinearity is larger than the decay rate, have been attracting much attention in terms of their applications to quantum information processing.
-Parametrons were applied to the qubit readout~\cite{Yamamoto2014,Yamamoto2016} in the circuit QED architecture, a promising platform of quantum information processing \cite{Gambetta2017,Wendin2017,Krantz2019,Gu2019,Blais2020}.
+Parametrons were applied to the qubit readout~\cite{Yamamoto2014,Yamamoto2016} in the circuit QED architecture, a promising platform of quantum information processing \cite{You2005,You2007,You2011,Gambetta2017,Wendin2017,Krantz2019,Gu2019,Blais2020}.
 Quantum annealing \cite{Goto2016,Nigg2017,Puri2017,Kanao2021} and universal quantum computation \cite{Goto2016b}, which utilize the quantum nature of parametrons in a superconducting circuit, have been proposed.
 More recently, bias-preserving gates~\cite{Puri2020} and single-qubit operations~\cite{Grimm2020} were studied theoretically and experimentally, and the exponential increase of the bit-flip time with the cat size was observed \cite{Lescanne2020}.

 A parametron in the single-photon Kerr regime is operated by an oscillating pump field.
 Therefore, to obtain information of the parametron under the pump field and to calibrate the amplitude of the pump field are practically important.
-In previous studies, state tomography of parametrons using the power spectrum density were demonstrated~\cite{Wang2019}, and microwave responses of parametrons without a pump field were experimentally investigated in a wide range of the Kerr nonlinearity \cite{Yamaji2021}.
+In previous studies, state tomography of parametrons using the power spectrum density were demonstrated~\cite{Wang2019}; energy differences between either of the two highest energy levels and a lower energy level of a parametron were measured by mapping the parametron to a Fock qubit~\cite{Grimm2020}; and microwave responses of parametrons without a pump field were experimentally investigated in a wide range of the Kerr nonlinearity \cite{Yamaji2021}.
 However, theories of reflection and transmission spectroscopy of parametrons have not been developed in spite of the fact that they are important and routinely applied to resonators to examine the energy level structure and their quality.
-Spectroscopy will provide information of superconducting parametrons, such as energy level structure and occupation of energy levels, and useful information for calibration of the pump field.
+Spectroscopy will provide useful information of superconducting parametrons under examination, such as energy level structure.